by Tour

 say, Syria.
 Moreover, this is not the only attempt by civil society to use

 South Africa’s Rome Statute Act in this manner.
-In 2009
+In 2009 civil society organisations submitted a docket

 to the NPA and SAPS concerning war crimes allegedly committed in Israel’s offensive

-in Gaza (Operation Cast Lead)
+in Gaza (Operation Cast Lead).
+Before that, civil

 society relied on the same Act to dissuade President Omar al-Bashir from coming